Fauzia-khan/SafeBound-Tool-v1/README.md

 	iv. **Select Simulator** – Choose the simulator.(Currently, you can select CARLA). <br>
 _Output._ --> Final list of Test Scenarios.xlsx

-2. **Scenario Implementation Module** Maps the selected scenarios to corresponding OpenSCENARIO template and converts into a Python script that defines the actors and their corresponding behaviors. <br>
+2. **Scenario Implementation Module** Maps the selected scenarios to the corresponding OpenSCENARIO template and converts them into a Python script that defines the actors and their corresponding behaviors. <br>
 _Output_ --> (<scenarioname.py>)

 3. **Scenario Configuration Module** Configures the simulation environment and applies the selected input parameters in <scenario_name.py>. <br>